CDCgov/PyRenew/model/docs/example-with-datasets.md

 )
 ```

-Let’s run a simulation to check if the model is working:
+Let’s simulate to check if the model is working:

 ``` python
 import numpyro as npro